What Makes a Rusty Crayfish Red?

 Dear Gentle Sir:

 Orconectes rusticus became red, however, because its ancestor habited areas with high concentrations of ferrous oxide, commonly known as rust, in the water.
-Because of this the Orconectes expressed red and orange colors and since they matched the environment better these color morphs eventually became endemic to their population.
+Because of this the Orconectes expressed red and orange colors and since they matched the environment better these colour morphs eventually became endemic to their population.
 This resulted in the speciation of rusticus.

-0 comments:
+No comments:

 Post a Comment